uprun/git-auto-commit/README.md

 # git-auto-commit
-Have you ever wondered what
+Have you ever wondered what was the flow of transformations on a code but git diff does not show you correct picture.

 creates a commit on each change of the file

 ## supported scenarios